top of page

 Trustee Tom Drake

-Tom has enjoyed working with his fellow Trustees, the Mayor, and other village employees on a wide array of issues affecting the Village of Hastings-on-Hudson.
-Tom most recently volunteered to be a Trustee Liaison to the Comprehensive Plan/Local Waterfront Revitalization Program.
-Over the past two years, Tom has worked on important issues including environmental protection and advocacy, improving Village infrastructure, and repairing and improving the Chemka Pool and its surrounding area following Hurricane Ida.
+Tom Drake is currently serving in his second term as Village Trustee.
+He has enjoyed working with his fellow Trustees, the Mayor, and village employees on a wide array of issues affecting the Village.
+On the Village Board, Tom has been a Trustee Liaison to the Comprehensive Plan/Local Waterfront Revitalization Program and has worked on issues including environmental protection and advocacy, improving Village infrastructure, and repairing and improving Chemka Pool and its surrounding area following Hurricane Ida.

 Tom holds a BS from Excelsior College and an MPA from Pennsylvania State University.